How to Get Rid of Small Bumps on Your Forehead

 By: Madeleine Woon

-There’s comedones, a.k.a. those small dots we know as blackheads and whiteheads; and pustules and papules, which take the form of either inflammatory red bumps or red mounds with white centers.
+There are comedones, a.k.a. those small dots we know as blackheads and whiteheads; and pustules and papules, which take the form of either inflammatory red bumps or red mounds with white centers.

 If you get little bumps on the forehead, regular exfoliating with a non-irritating chemical exfoliant is the key to keeping pores clean and clog-free.
-Debris, like dead skin cells, contribute to acne-causing bacteria in clogged pores, which is why exfoliating is so crucial to proper, blemish-free health.
+Debris, like dead skin cells, contributes to acne-causing bacteria in clogged pores, which is why exfoliating is so crucial to proper, blemish-free health.

 While there are differing schools of thought on the link between diet and acne, certain studies suggest that what you eat can play a significant role in acne development.

 Avoiding Irritating Products

-When it comes to reducing the occurrence of forehead zits, you’ll want to avoid anything oily or sticky that might make their way from your tresses into your pores.
+When it comes to reducing the occurrence of forehead acne, you’ll want to avoid anything oily or sticky that might make their way from your tresses into your pores.
 Also, keep your hair off your face as much as possible.
 (Bye, bangs!).